-There are also different sources for the carbon itself, each resulting in different possible pore size.
-Materials such as coal, coconuts, peat, and wood are all used to create activated carbon.
+There are also different sources for the carbon itself, each resulting in a different possible pore size.
+Materials such as coal, coconuts, peat, bamboo and wood are all used to create activated carbon.
 For aquariums, the best source is bituminous coal.

 What Activated Carbon Does